The 4D’s of Medical Negligence

 The third D is your final settlement; universally known as damages.

-Legally speaking, damage compensation is the total, quantifiable payment made to a claimant following their case against negligence.
+Legally speaking, damage compensation is the total, quantifiable payment made to a claimant following their case against medical negligence.
 It’s also not uncommon for damages to be staggered to cover and meet necessary costs, such as:

 • Medical bills